haroldlinke/VEGASPython_Scripts/README.md

 # VEGASPython_Scripts
-Scripts for VEGASPython
+Here you can find examples for Python scripts for VEGASPython

-This repository contains Python scripts for VEGASPython
+You can find more details on VEGASPython here:

 github: https://github.com/haroldlinke/VEGASPython